Hipnosis183/hipnosis183.github.io/_posts/2020-05-30-bringing-back-to-modern-life-tonic-trouble.md

 <br>

 Fantastic, we don’t know with what it was compressed.
-You’ll say, *'okay, not big deal'*, but the thing is that whatever is used to unpack the file, it doesn’t work on anything past `Windows XP`, making the program crash during the unpack process in modern systems, just like the one you’re using right now.
+You’ll say, *'okay, no big deal'*, but the thing is that whatever is used to unpack the file, it doesn’t work on anything past **Windows XP**, making the program crash during the unpack process in modern systems, just like the one you’re using right now.
 Besides, this wouldn't allow us to statically decompile and analyze the program.

-The only solution I could think of at this point is the *brute* way, **dumping the memory**.
-After hours of debugging and research (keep in mind, I'm a newbie when it comes to reversing, let alone knowing about the PE format structure and rebuilding an executable) on a **real** `Windows XP` machine (not virtual machines, since the virtual GPUs don't meet the game requirements), I gave up.
+The only solution I could think of at this point is the brute way, dumping the memory.
+After hours of debugging and research (keep in mind, I'm a newbie when it comes to reversing, let alone knowing about the PE format structure and rebuilding an executable) on a real Windows XP machine (not virtual machines, since the virtual GPUs don't meet the game requirements), I gave up.
 While the data was there, there were missing imports, rendering the executable unusable, and I’m not experienced enough to find and redirect that manually.

 Thankfully, the community I mentioned at the beginning comes at rescue.
-In the **Rayman Pirate-Community** (by the way it’s a Rayman 2 pun, nothing to do with piracy), the user **RibShark** had already achieved it, sharing the unpacked executable.
+In the **[Rayman Pirate-Community](https://raymanpc.com/)** (by the way it’s a Rayman 2 pun, nothing to do with piracy), the user **RibShark** had already achieved it, sharing the unpacked executable.
 As I stated before, it was done by manual unpacking, so shoutouts to him for it.

 Now with the unprotected executable, and the temporal help of a video wrapper, we can begin to work.

 <br>

 # Enhancing the executable
-With everything in a minimum working state, we can begin adding some nice features from a more technical aspect, since the game already works *as-is*, although in a *sketchy* way.
+With everything in a minimum working state, we can begin adding some nice features from a more technical aspect, since the game already works as is, although in a *sketchy* way.
 First the game needs some files to start, which are generated by the included setup program, which in turn also needs files created when the game is installed from the CD.

-We need to keep in mind that the game dates from 1999, and around that time a **LOT** of software used the `Windows` folder to store most of its configuration and other data as well.
+We need to keep in mind that the game dates from 1999, and around that time a *lot* of software used the `Windows` folder to store most of its configuration and other data as well.
 This case is no exception, and the game stores its settings under `Windows/UbiSoft` (remember when they were stylized *LikeThat*?).
 One of our tasks is to change that and make it use the game root folder.
 This will make the game fully portable, and will avoid having to install the game in first place.
 Also, some other *quality-of-life* (QOL) enhancements will be added, like removing the log system and redirect some folders, rendering the necessity of the CD non-existent.

-For the graphics department, a video wrapper will be included (the magnificent **dgVoodoo**), to max the resolution to desktop.
+For the graphics department, a video wrapper will be included (the magnificent **[dgVoodoo](http://dege.freeweb.hu/dgVoodoo2/)**), to max the resolution to desktop.
 Additionally, a widescreen patch will be available, which involves some nice math.
 All of this will be implemented in a dynamic way so no manual configuration should be involved, it's just a matter of activating or deactivating each option.

 Now that we have an idea of what we want to do and how everything will work, we can begin with the neat stuff.

 <br>

 # Getting dirty
 Okay, so this step will require some decompiling and debugging.
 The two aren’t really necessary together, but I like to see things from both perspectives.
 Still, I use a lot more decompilation for static code analyzing, and hex editors for the actual test of the patches.
 Pretty unconventional I know, but I’m more comfortable working that way for simple stuff like this.
-But don't get me wrong, *breakpoints are fun*.
+But don't get me wrong, *I do like breakpoints*.

-For this, we’ll go full open software, with **Ghidra** for decompilation and **x64dbg** (**x32dbg** actually) for debugging.
-Extra software will include a hex editor (**HxD**) and **Process Monitor**, core for our success.
+For this, we’ll use **[Ghidra](https://www.ghidra-sre.org/)** for decompilation and **[x64dbg](https://x64dbg.com/)** (**x32dbg** actually) for debugging, in addition of a hex editor (**[HxD](https://mh-nexus.de/en/hxd/)**) and **[Process Monitor](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon)**, core for our success.

 The first obvious thing to try is to see if we can modify the values of interest directly from the binary with a hex editor, mainly stored strings.
 But it looks like it’s just possible to change filenames, not directories.
 This lets us change quite some things, like logs and other files, but not the game configuration path.